Crash: Mind over Mutant: Reception

 Grabowski and Ewen dismissed the in-game graphics as run-of-the-mill, with Grabowski elaborating that while the animations have improved from Crash of the Titans, the "semi-decent" environments have not.
 Towell and Casamassina, however, were impressed by the large draw distances, detailed environments, and special effects such as transparent water and reflective ice.
 The frame rate was said to suffer from slowdown during extensive action and especially on weaker consoles, whereas Towell regarded the frame rate as solid.
 The cutscenes were singled out for praise for their varied art styles, though Eddy was disconcerted by the abrupt transitions between gameplay and cutscenes.
 Bedigian regarded the overall visuals as decent, but was critical of Crash's "dorky" design, feeling that the subtle changes that have been made over the years "really hurt Crash’s appearance as a leading game character".

 Critics lauded the humorous voice-acting and dialogue, with Towell characterizing the game as a well-done mimicry of Saturday-morning cartoons.
 However, Casamassina found some of the in-game dialogue annoying and repetitive; the music was similarly described as such by Towell, Bedigian and Grabowski, while Ewen regarded it as "standard Crash fare".

-Reviews for the Nintendo DS version were generally unfavourable, with most reviewers criticizing the level design for its lack of challenge and inspiration.
-Mike David of GameZone found it to be the first Crash title to disappoint him; he derided the confusing storyline and subpar audio, and while he found the character models to be clean and polished, he noted that the frame rate suffered from stuttering and slowdown.
-Mike Cook of Pocket Gamer appreciated the game's sense of "good, clean fun" and replayability granted by its optional collectibles, minigames and unlockable content, but felt that the power of the mutants made the gameplay "strangely effortless" and led to a disappointing campaign length.
-He also described the graphics as "splotchy" and considered them outdated and simplistic compared to the Final Fantasy IV remake.
-Neal Ronaghan of Nintendo World Report deemed the game to be a competent and enjoyable platformer in short bursts, but disliked the emphasis on piloting mutants as it diverted focus from the game's titular character.
-Craig Harris of IGN interpreted the developer's lack of credit in the game as embarrassment for having been involved in its production, and he condemned the game's "lifeless" execution in comparison to both Amaze Entertainment's version of Crash of the Titans on the same system and the Game Boy Advance installments by Vicarious Visions.